brandur/org/fragments/the-force-awakens.md

 related to _somebody_, and that somebody was selected by the writers throwing darts at a board while doing tequila shots, the real answer is "who cares".

-The real mystery in the film is how it's sitting at 8.8 on IMDB and a 95% on Rotten Tomatoes even though it's only nominally better than "The Phantom Menace".
+The actual mystery of the film is how it's sitting at 8.8 on IMDB and a 95% on Rotten Tomatoes even though it's only nominally better than "The Phantom Menace".
 Hopefully this is just an aberration caused by the early visiting hordes of diehard fans, and that time will lead to an appropriate correction.